GreyCorbel/azure-automation-devops-integration/Helpers/HybridWorkerModuleManagement/README.md

   - Finalize the role assignment by clicking on Next or directly click on Review + assign on the bottom of the

 ## Config preparation
-1) Prepare Definition file HybridWorkerModuleManagement.json
+1) Prepare definition file (that is used for creation of DSC .MOF file) HybridWorkerModuleManagement.json
-  - Under Helpers folder - find HybridWorkerModulesSync folder and open HybridWorkerModuleManagement.json file.
+  - Under Helpers folder - find HybridWorkerModulesSync folder and open HybridWorkerModuleManagement.json.
-  - Update lines below with your storage account ($storageAccount) and container ($storageAccountContainer) details.
+  - Mandatory: Update your storage account and container details.

-  - You can also (optionally) update other variables like:
+  - You can (optionally) update other variables:
-    -  "$workerLocalPath" --> place where the script will be stored locally on your hybrid worker.
+    -  "workerLocalPath" --> folder where the script will be stored locally on your hybrid worker.
-    -  "$machineType" --> on top of default "arc" option, there is an option to user "vm" - in case Azure VM is used as DSC node.
+    -  "runTimeVersion" --> runtime under which script will be executed - availables options: ["5", "7", "Both"].
-    -  "$runTimeVersion" --> runtime under which script will be executed - options "5", "7", "Both".
+    -  "blobNameModulesjson" --> name of the json file in your storage account that defines which modules should be installed (Note: if you change the name, make sure name is the same as in Manage-AutomationAccount.ps1 - see step #4 for more details).
-    -  "$blobNameModulesjson" --> name of json file in your storage account that defines which modules should be installed (Note: if you change the name, make sure name is the same as in Manage-AutomationAccount.ps1 - see step #4 for more details).
+    -  "manageModulesScriptName" --> Script that is used for actual module management on hybrid workers.
+Script is deployed from your project folder to Storage Account from where its later downloaded by each worker and called by DSC configuration that was defined as part of this step.
+(Note: if you change the name, make sure name is the same as in Manage-AutomationAccount.ps1 - see step #4 for more details).
-    -  "$manageModulesScriptName" --> Name of the script that is deployed to worker (Note: if you change the name, make sure name is the same as in Manage-AutomationAccount.ps1 - see step #4 for more details).
+    -  "machineType" --> on top of default "arc" option, there is an option to use "vm"  (in case Azure VM is used as DSC node - e.g. testing)

   ``` json
    "ParameterValues": {
         "storageAccount": "STORAGE_ACCOUNT_NAME",